 St. Louis style ribs are basically trimmed spare ribs with the sternum bone, cartilage, and rib tips removed.
 This results in a rectangular-shaped slab of ribs, which makes them easier to handle and cook.
 St. Louis style ribs have more meat compared to both baby back ribs and spare ribs, and they can be cooked to be tender and juicy.

-See also How to cook a slab of salmon
+See also How long to cook fried chicken thighs

 When choosing the right type of pork ribs, consider your cooking preferences and time available for cooking.
 Baby back ribs are a great option if you’re looking for a tender and quick-cooking cut.
 Spare ribs are ideal if you prefer a richer flavor and don’t mind the longer cooking time.
 St. Louis style ribs are a happy medium between the two, with more meat and tenderness than spare ribs.